wellmagistratesense/Roblox-Collection-Executor-PC-Version/README.md

 3. Extract the contents to a secure folder on your local drive.
 4. Launch the main executable and follow the on-screen configuration wizard.

-## 🔒 Security & False Positives
-> [!WARNING]
-> Due to the nature of compilation and memory-linking techniques used by execution software, some security suites or windows protection systems might flag the application as a "False Positive".
->
-> If this occurs, you may need to add the application directory to your security software's exclusion list.